-This book is designed to provide skill training and/or upgrade the knowledge and basic skills to take up the job of an 'Ice Cream Processing Technician' in the 'Food Processing' sector.
+This book is designed to provide skill training and/or upgrade the knowledge and basic skills to take up the job of a 'Jam, Jelly and Ketchup Processing Technician' in the 'Food Processing' sector.
 All the activities carried out by a specialist are covered in this course.
-Upon successful completion of this course, the candidate will be eligible to work as an 'Ice Cream Processing Technician'.
+Upon successful completion of this course the candidate will be eligible to work as a Jam, Jelly and Ketchup Processing Technician.